Written by Carcassbomb

 Endless is straight up ‘the shit’, that’s the most important fact of this review.
 It’s an album that has made me swoon like few others this year and it’s not exactly that metal or heavy.
 It is however, perfectly suited to the current climate of stoner rock and doom, bringing something quite zesty and refreshing, a fusion of fuzz, alt rock and doom rock.
 I’m hearing influences from Type O Negative and My Bloody Valentine, it’s super inspired and engorged with energy despite the doomy tempo.
 They nailed it musically and in terms of doom aesthetic – something Australia has been refining for some time now.

-“Hourglass” is a powerful ending track with dual vocal performances that overlap pleasantly, I’ve mostly heard this style in post hardcore like the christ tier album Fear Before by Fear Before, it’s an epic sound that shows no sign of energy loss over the course of the album.
+“Hourglass” is a powerful ending track with dual vocal performances that overlap pleasantly.
+It’s an epic sound that shows no sign of energy loss over the course of the album.
 The band paced themselves and executed a well crafted chunk of music.
 It’s a unique album even compared to all of the stellar stoner releases this year, many bands twisted the formula and added bells and whistles, but Holy Serpent have produced an album that sounds as though only they could have made it, and made it here.

 I expect this album to charm almost anyone musically inclined, metal or not.
 The alt rock and shoegaze aspects of the album carry merit of their own rather than simply being an addition.
 This will be one of the few albums memorable enough to carry with me well beyond the years end.